SRINI-J/Object_detection/README.md

 # Object detection
 # object detection models inference scripts

-1. To load the customized model based on yolo and check the model perfomance using this scripts.
+1. Implement loading a custom YOLO-based model and evaluate its performance using dedicated scripts.
-2. Another methods like, SSD, FasterRCNN, pre-trained model to be load and checkout the outputs.
+2. Explore alternative methods such as SSD, FasterRCNN, and pre-trained models by loading them and examining their respective outputs.

 # How to run a scripts

-1. Download the scripts and follow the process have mentioned in the notebook.
+Download the scripts and adhere to the outlined process as specified within the notebook.